NREL/OpenStudio-user-documentation/docs/next_steps/sketchup_plugin_interface.md

 <td>![New Daylighting Controls Object Icon](img/plugin_reference_guide/NewDaylighting-24.png)
 </td>
 <td>
-#### New Daylighting Control Objects
+#### New Daylighting Control Object
 The New Daylighting Control Object tool creates a new OpenStudio Daylighting Control object.
 This consists of a single sensor, which by default will be placed 30 inches above the surface you click on.
-You can move the object with the SketchUp move tool or through the Object Inspector, and you can set many attributes that feed information to EnergyPlus.
+You can move the object with the SketchUp Move tool or via the Object Inspector, and you can set many attributes that feed information to EnergyPlus and Radiance.
 The Glare Calculation Azimuth Angle of View Direction also changes the appearance of the object in OpenStudio.
 To report data from the sensors in EnergyPlus, you also need to include light objects in your model.
 Most space types in the template files already include a light object.

-You can create a daylighting controls object from within a space, or you can copy and paste one into a different space.
+You can create a Daylighting Control object from within a space, or you can copy and paste one from ne space to another.

 ![Daylighting Control Objects](img/plugin_reference_guide/width_SU_DaylightingControlObjects.png)